-Water and feeding.
+Water and Feeding Chard.
 Keep chard evenly moist for quick, tender growth.
 Prepare planting beds with well-aged compost in advance of sowing.
 Side dress chard with aged compost at midseason.

 Companion plants.
 Chicory, garlic, leeks, mustard, onions.
 Avoid growing chard with legumes, potatoes, or tomatoes.

-Container growing.
+Container Growing Chard.
 Chard will grow in an 8-inch pot.
 Plant 2 or 3 plants in a container.
 In larger containers, set chard in wide rows on 8-inch centers.
 Pick older, outside leaves first and allow young, tender leaves to grow on.

-Storing and preserving.
+Storing and Preserving Chard.
 Chard will keep in the refrigerator for 2 weeks.
 Remove the stem and chard will keep in the freezer for up to 6 months.

 Common name.
 Chard, Swiss chard, sea kale, Swiss beet, sea kale beet.